 rates are so variable.

-value should be carefully considered; too low
+The width value should be carefully considered; too low

 and it fails to capture accurate rolling rates and is unduly influenced